 But below you will find 10 things you can do that may positively impact your risk of breast and other cancers, along with other serious conditions like heart disease and diabetes.

 The relationship between body weight and breast cancer risk and outcomes is complex.
 BCRF investigators and others continue to study their interplay.

-According to the National Cancer Institute, excess weight and obesity after menopause increases a woman's risk of breast cancer and can worsen outcomes after a diagnosis at any age.
-Data from the American Cancer Society links rising rates of the most common type of breast cancer—hormone receptor (HR)–positive disease—to increases in obesity.
+According to the National Cancer Institute, excess weight and obesity after menopause increases a woman’s risk of breast cancer and can worsen outcomes after a diagnosis at any age.
+Data from ACS links rising rates of hormone receptor (HR)–positive breast cancer in postmenopausal women to increases in obesity.

 BCRF researchers have shown that chronic obesity also accelerates the growth of basal-like breast cancer—among the most aggressive subtypes—and that gaining weight in childhood and adolescence significantly increases a person’s chance of developing breast cancer after menopause.
 Other investigators have found that postmenopausal women who have healthy weights (as measured by body mass index) but high levels of body fat (as measured by dual energy X-ray absorptiometry) may have an increased breast cancer risk—indicating there may be “a large proportion of the population has an unrecognized risk of developing cancer,” according to BCRF investigator Dr. Neil Iyengar.

 The good news is studies have consistently shown that losing weight and maintaining a healthy diet can decrease your cancer risk.
 One 2020 BCRF-supported study from Dr. Walter Willett showed that women over 50 who sustained weight loss of 10 or more pounds could potentially reduce their future breast cancer risk by 32 percent.